Start9Labs/documentation/source/support/FAQ/bitcoin-faq.rst

 -----------------------------------------------------------------
 To use a Spark client, you still need to have Spark installed on the Embassy (which ‘serves’ Spark).
 Then, under Properties, there is a "Pairing URL".
 The first part of this is the server URL, and the end portion of it is the access key.

-Unforutnately, Spark cannot currently be used in Consulate.
+Unfortunately, Spark cannot currently be used in Consulate.
 This issue is being tracked `here <https://github.com/Start9Labs/consulate-ios/issues/30>`_.

 Are my addresses, channels, and balances all stored in LND or in RTL?
 ---------------------------------------------------------------------